CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Experiments

+\textbf{Full-Shot Learning.} While CAT-SAM is primarily designed for few-shot adaptation, it also demonstrates proficiency in full-shot adaptation scenarios.
+In \cref{tab:SOTA-Fully-Supervised}, we present the state-of-the-art performances of traditional fully-supervised learning (FSL) methods trained over full-shot data and compare them with SAM and our CAT-SAM (adapted with various target samples).
+We report official evaluation metrics for three public benchmarks, including IoU for WHU, mIoU for Kvasir, and BER~\cite{hu2018direction} for SBU-Shadow.
+Note the distinction in setups between the FSL segmentation and the mask segmentation: FSL focuses on traditional semantic segmentation of specific classes without prompt input while SAM and CAT-SAM involve general mask segmentation with prompt input.
+Despite these differences, these performances can serve as valuable references for evaluating CAT-SAM's segmentation ability.

+With full target training data, both CAT-SAM variants outperform state-of-the-art FSL methods consistently.
+Notably, the two CAT-SAM variants achieve impressive target segmentation under the challenging one-shot setup with a single target sample.
+With 16 shots of target samples, their performance is even on par with the FSL methods that are trained by using full target training data.
+These experiments underscore the superiority of effective transfer of broad knowledge from the foundation model SAM as compared with training from scratch with FSL.
+It also demonstrates the remarkable efficacy of CAT-SAM in substantially expanding SAM's applicability across various downstream tasks.

-We also examine CAT-SAM in the task of intricate structural image segmentation.
-To ensure fair comparisons, we follow \cite{ke2023segment} and train CAT-SAM variants on the full HQSeg-44K dataset, which consists of 44,320 meticulously annotated image masks.
-Table~\ref{tab:fine-seg-sota} shows experiments across four exceptionally fine-grained segmentation datasets including DIS~\cite{qin2022highly}, ThinObject~\cite{liew2021deep}, HRSOD~\cite{zeng2019towards}, and COIFT~\cite{liew2021deep} (in mIoU and the boundary metrics (mBIoU)~\cite{cheng2021boundary}).
-We can see that CAT-SAM-T achieves slightly superior performance compared to CAT-SAM-A, while both clearly outperform HQ-SAM and the original SAM.
-This serves as additional evidence of the efficacy of our proposed conditional tuning in adapting SAM toward challenging downstream tasks.
+We conducted further experiments to compare CAT-SAM against HQ-SAM \cite{ke2023segment}, a state-of-the-art SAM-based adaptation solution for intricate structural image segmentation.
+For fair comparisons, we follow the evaluation protocol of HQ-SAM and tune CAT-SAM on the complete HQSeg-44K dataset, consisting of 44,320 meticulously annotated image masks. \cref{tab:fine-seg-sota} shows experiments across four exceptionally fine-grained segmentation datasets including DIS~\cite{qin2022highly}, ThinObject~\cite{liew2021deep}, HRSOD~\cite{zeng2019towards}, and COIFT~\cite{liew2021deep} (in mIoU and the boundary metrics (mBIoU)~\cite{cheng2021boundary}).
+We can see that CAT-SAM-T achieves slightly better performance than CAT-SAM-A, while both clearly outperform HQ-SAM and the original SAM.
+These experiments further demonstrate the efficacy of our proposed conditional tuning in adapting SAM toward challenging downstream tasks.
+Visual qualitative comparisons are provided in the appendix.